How It Works

 Once we receive your reservation request, we’ll email you to confirm your requested hatch cycle or offer alternative dates if the one you selected is already full.
 This will be followed by a separate email containing an electronic envelope to sign our rental agreement and liability release.

-*Your reservation isn’t officially held until the documents are completed.
+*Your reservation isn’t officially held until the documents are signed.

 2. Setup Day

-After your reservation is made, we’ll reach out to schedule a specific time on your scheduled Saturday to deliver your incubator.
+One week prior to your delivery day, we’ll reach out to schedule a specific time on your scheduled Saturday to deliver your incubator.

 We’ll arrive at your home or classroom and: